isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-28-post-Mulching.md

 <section>
 	<h4>Organic mulches</h4>
-	<p>Organic mulches are made from living or once-living material and are generally the most eco-friendly option for the garden as they are compostable and feed soil biodiversity.
+	<p>Organic mulches are made from living or once-living material and are generally the most eco-friendly option for the garden as they are compostable and feed <a href="/page-index/biodiversity/soil-biodiversity/">soil biodiversity</a>.
 However, because they do slowly decompose, they need to be replaced or topped up annually.
 Organic mulches should be applied and maintained as a layer 5 to 10 cm thick over the soil to get the most benefit.
 Mulch should not be allowed to build up over 5 cm directly next to a living plant stem as this could slowly cause the stem to rot.</p>
 	<ul class="jekyllcodex_accordion">
 		<li><input type="checkbox" id="accordion1">
 		<label for="accordion1">Cardboard</label><div>